-- For asymptomatic pregnant persons living in or with recent travel to the U.S. and its territories, routine Zika virus testing is NOT currently recommended. - For asymptomatic pregnant women with recent travel to an area with risk of Zika outside the U.S. and its territories, Zika virus testing of any kind is NOT routinely recommended; if testing is performed, it can be performed via NAAT up to 12 weeks after travel. - Healthcare providers should test pregnant women with symptoms of Zika (e.g., fever, rash, headache, arthralgia, conjunctivitis, and muscle pain) if they may have been exposed to Zika through sex without a condom with a person who lives in or traveled to an area with risk of Zika. - Zika virus NAAT should be performed on maternal serum and urine for pregnant women who have a fetus with prenatal ultrasound findings consistent with congenital Zika virus infection who live in or traveled to areas with a risk of Zika during pregnancy. - Zika virus testing should NOT be performed as part of preconception screening. - Zika testing is NOT currently recommended for symptomatic non-pregnant patients based on the current epidemiology of these viruses.
+- For asymptomatic pregnant persons living in or with recent travel to the U.S. and its territories, routine Zika virus testing is NOT currently recommended. - For asymptomatic pregnant individuals with a female reproductive system with recent travel to an area with risk of Zika outside the U.S. and its territories, Zika virus testing of any kind is NOT routinely recommended; if testing is performed, it can be performed via NAAT up to 12 weeks after travel. - Healthcare providers should test pregnant individuals with a female reproductive system with symptoms of Zika (e.g., fever, rash, headache, arthralgia, conjunctivitis, and muscle pain) if they may have been exposed to Zika through sex without a condom with a person who lives in or traveled to an area with risk of Zika. - Zika virus NAAT should be performed on maternal serum and urine for pregnant individuals with a female reproductive system who have a fetus with prenatal ultrasound findings consistent with congenital Zika virus infection who live in or traveled to areas with a risk of Zika during pregnancy. - Zika virus testing should NOT be performed as part of preconception screening. - Zika testing is NOT currently recommended for symptomatic non-pregnant patients based on the current epidemiology of these viruses.